thebryantlee/1800_202210_BBY03/README.md

 ## General Info
 This browser based web application to ...
 # Hi my name is Navdeep.
 I'm excited about this project because we get to work in a collabortive effort on visual studio
+Hi my name is Bryant.
+I'm excited about this project because I am interested in learning more about programming.

 ## Technologies
 Technologies used for this project:
 * HTML, CSS